Choose the Make/Model

 Resources to Help You:

 AOPA's Aircraft Valuation Service: This is a free service to AOPA members that will give you a Vref appraisal, based on market value according to the aircraft information you supply.
+There are many additional factors that go into an actual appraisal, so the actual value of the aircraft may differ from your results, but it should get you in the ballpark.

 Previous Next